Si3pacz/ROS-Slackware/Readme.md

 ###2.3 Install some of the dependencies

-We are going to preinstall some of the ROS dependencies because they are more specific.
+We are going to preinstall some of the ROS dependencies because they are more special.

-###2.3.1 Install VTK
+####2.3.1 Install VTK

 VTK requires to be built with JAVA support which needs to be set manually.
 First we need to install `jdk`.
 Installing it directly from sbotools fails because it cannot automatically